 Transfer characteristics of the DGTFET with the same doping on the source and

-the drain 15
+The drain 15

 Introduction

 As it scales MOSFETs down, the power supply voltage should also go down to reduce power density.
 For example, a 45-nm low-operating-power device should have a power supply voltage of 0.9 V. To maintain a high ON-state current with an acceptable OFF-state leakage, a reduction of the subthreshold swing (SS) is necessary and has emerged as one of the most important technological issues.
 However, even in the ideal case of inﬁnite gate capacitance, the SS of MOSFETs cannot be reduced below 60 mV/dec at room temperature.
 They have proposed some novel devices to achieve a sub-60- mV/dec SS such as impact-ionization MOS devices, nanoelectromechanical FETs, suspended gate MOSFETs